 Participants enrolled in Bronze Star will have to demonstrate skills and knowledge learned in other components of the course when completing rescue drills.
-In this rescue drill candidates must demonstrate a 5 meter head-up swim into a head-first surface dive to retrieve a object from a depth of 2 to 3 meters.
-Candidates must ascend with the object and complete a eggbeater kick of 5 meters or return to the starting point.
+In this water rescue drill, candidates must demonstrate a 5-meter head-up swim into a head-first surface dive to retrieve an object from a depth of 2 to 3 meters.
+Candidates must ascend with the object and complete an eggbeater kick of 5 meters or return to the starting point.
 The purpose of this drill is to develop a sequence of related lifesaving skills.
-Participants must demonstrate strong swimming and rescue skills in this activity and must already possess a strong eggbeater kick to be able to navigate through the water while holding a object.
+Participants must demonstrate strong swimming and rescue skills in this activity and must already possess a strong eggbeater kick to be able to navigate through the water while holding an object.

 To successfully complete this water rescue drill candidates must:

-- Travel in designated direction with approach and return.
+- Travel in the designated direction with approach and return.

 - Have a close to or vertical descent when retrieving the object at depth.

-- Have eyes open while underwater and retrieving the object.
+- Have your eyes open while underwater and retrieve the object.

 - Complete the minimum required distance.

-- Extend arm above head when ascending for safety purposes.
+- Extend arm above the head when ascending for safety purposes.

 - Participants need to complete the rescue drill in a continuous sequence.

 - Any head-up stroke, including front crawl and breaststroke, is acceptable for the head-up swim component.